rapka/polemics-md/content/essays/catgirl-research-research.md

 - [Interview about Nick Land with former CCRU member Robin MacKay](http://readthis.wtf/writing/towards-a-transcendental-deduction-of-jungle-interview-part-1/)

 ---
 ##### Notes

-[1] I am not saying that I know for a fact that these protestors were paid...but I am saying that I've never seen so many women that are into crypto in one place at the same time.
+[1]: I am not saying that I know for a fact that these protestors were paid...but I am saying that I've never seen so many women that are into crypto in one place at the same time.

-[2] These user reviews may be entirely fabricated; I have no way of knowing for sure.
+[2]: These user reviews may be entirely fabricated; I have no way of knowing for sure.

-[3] Also mentioned as influential within this social sphere is the edgy [Angelicism01](https://cashedcobrazhousewriter.substack.com) Substack which has also made [references](https://cashedcobrazhousewriter.substack.com/p/reaction-harmony-korine-hitler-mitchell) to Land's accelerationism.
+[3]: Also mentioned as influential within this social sphere is the edgy [Angelicism01](https://cashedcobrazhousewriter.substack.com) Substack which has also made [references](https://cashedcobrazhousewriter.substack.com/p/reaction-harmony-korine-hitler-mitchell) to Land's accelerationism.
 The blog also has [several](https://cashedcobrazhousewriter.substack.com/p/somebody-please-columbine-the-entire) [posts](https://cashedcobrazhousewriter.substack.com/p/somebody-please-columbine-the-entire) calling for the "Columbining" of journalists.

-[4] My understanding that Charlotte Fang maintained control of Remilia and Milady after this incident.
+[4]: My understanding that Charlotte Fang maintained control of Remilia and Milady after this incident.

-[5] West Ham also encourages the sharing of information on its website, like I'm doing right now.
+[5]: West Ham also encourages the sharing of information on its website, like I'm doing right now.

-[6] West Ham states that their advice was "not, in fact, financial advice".
+[6]: West Ham states that their advice was "not, in fact, financial advice".
 They're also apparently looking for a new lawyer.

-[7] Memes aside, this is a pretty decent critique of crypto and EA if I'm being honest.
+[7]: Memes aside, this is a pretty decent critique of crypto and EA if I'm being honest.

-[8] Lawrence Day's participation in this film is most likely due to a 2021 incident where his crypto project got, for lack of a better word, ["pwned"](https://www.bloomberg.com/news/features/2022-05-19/crypto-platform-hack-rocks-blockchain-community) by a racist hacker.
+[8]: Lawrence Day's participation in this film is most likely due to a 2021 incident where his crypto project got, for lack of a better word, ["pwned"](https://www.bloomberg.com/news/features/2022-05-19/crypto-platform-hack-rocks-blockchain-community) by a racist hacker.

-[9] This is ironic because Land has been vocal about his dislike of anime, [tweeting](https://twitter.com/xenocosmography/status/1746122125348626909) in January 2024 that he has a "cartoon allergy".
+[9]: This is ironic because Land has been vocal about his dislike of anime, [tweeting](https://twitter.com/xenocosmography/status/1746122125348626909) in January 2024 that he has a "cartoon allergy".

-[10] There's a minority of people with good politics still adopting the "accelerationist" and "l(eft)/acc" labels, but they've sadly been eclipsed by the right-wing antics of effective accelerationism.
+[10]: There's a minority of people with good politics still adopting the "accelerationist" and "l(eft)/acc" labels, but they've sadly been eclipsed by the right-wing antics of effective accelerationism.
 I don't believe any sort of "acc" is the most descriptive term for an ideology, but that's a linguistic nitpick outside the scope of this blog post.

 ---
 ### Timeline of events

-Here's a condensed summary of everything that's happened related to Remilia, BRG, Milady, and ImgnAI so far.
+This is a condensed summary of everything that's happened related to Remilia, BRG, Milady, and ImgnAI so far.

 - [Aug 25, 2021](https://finance.yahoo.com/news/milady-maker-crowned-nft-project-135400625.html) - Milady Maker NFT line launched
 - [May 5, 2022](https://web.archive.org/web/20220505153929/https://www.coindesk.com/layer2/2022/05/05/everything-you-always-wanted-to-know-about-miladys-but-were-afraid-to-ask/) - CoinDesk publishes an article on Milady, detailing its connection to Charlotte Fang, "Miya", and the writings of Nick Land.
 Coindesk notes that the highest "tier" for Milady NFTs is "SS" rather than "S" or "SSS"